REQM Gold Award

 - A recently new initiative is the introduction of Weekly Global Awareness collective worships.
 These allow pupils opportunities to look at national and global issues and to be able to respond to them, looking at the impact of people and through the values they live their lives to.
 They also allow for a period of reflection.

 Bishop John Robinson Primary School supports learning outside of their immediate environment.

 - Outside of school, Bishop John Robinson Primary School’s Spiritual Lead meets with local RE leads as well as diocese RE leads.
 In addition, the Headteacher sits on SACRE for both the Royal Borough of Greenwich and the London Borough of Bexley.
 He is also a Section 48 Inspector for SIAMS.

 This is what pupils at Bishop John Robinson Primary have to say about RE

-“Learning about other people in RE helps me to be a better Christian.”
+“Learning about other people in RE helps me to be a better person.”
 YEAR 2.

-“RE makes me asks questions.
+“RE makes me ask questions.
 I like to question, why was Jesus Jewish but all his followers are Christian.”
 YEAR 5.

-“We ask lots of questions; What or who do you believe in?
+“We ask lots of questions; What or who do they believe?
 Why?
-What do you celebrate?
-Why do you do this and how?”
+What do they celebrate?
+Why do they do this and how?”
 YEAR 4.